 Continue reading “C++ – Mastering ‘Static’”

-Continue reading “C++ – Scope and Linkage”
+Continue reading “C++ – Duration, Scope, and Linkage”

 I have been coding for some time now and yet, I feel confused when I get into a discussion about the core algorithmic concepts.
 I still can’t figure out if a problem needs a Dynamic Programming solution, or if its needs a divide and conquer treatment or if it should fall under a different category.
 This article is just an attempt to convey my level of understanding of the intuition behind Dynamic Programming.
 Feel free to weigh in!.

-Continue reading “Algorithms – Dynamic Programming”
+Continue reading “Algorithms – AI in Nine Men’s Morris Game”

 One Definition Rule or ODR is an important rule in C++ which loosely states the following.